 Beekman in Dutchess County, New York — The American Northeast (Mid-Atlantic)

 Location.
-41° 36.675′ N, 73° 42.021′ W. Marker is in Beekman, New York, in Dutchess County.
-Marker is on Beekman Poughquag Road (County Road 7) 0.1 miles from Fordington Drive, on the left when traveling west.
+41° 36.841′ N, 73° 40.679′ W. Marker is in Beekman, New York, in Dutchess County.
+Marker is at the intersection of Church Street and Connecting Road, on the left when traveling north on Church Street.
 Touch for map.
-Located next to The Mill House, a Dutchess County Tourist Information Center.
-Marker is at or near this postal address: 138 Beekman Poughquag Road, Poughquag NY 12570, United States of America.
+Marker is in this post office area: Poughquag NY 12570, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 27, 2009, by Michael Herrick of Southbury, Connecticut.
-This page has been viewed 1,037 times since then.
-Photos: 1, 2, 3. submitted on November 27, 2009, by Michael Herrick of Southbury, Connecticut. • Kevin W. was the editor who published this page.
+It was originally submitted on November 27, 2009, by Michael Herrick of Southbury, Connecticut.
+This page has been viewed 1,170 times since then and 5 times this year.
+Photos: 1, 2. submitted on November 27, 2009, by Michael Herrick of Southbury, Connecticut. • Bill Pfingsten was the editor who published this page.